contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 #### 27.2.3.3 Escorts for Members Receiving the Endowment

 Members receiving their own endowment may invite an endowed member of the same gender to act as an escort and assist them during the endowment session.
-The escort must have a current temple recommend.
+An escort must have a current temple recommend.
 The temple can provide an escort if needed.

 ## 27.3 Sealing of Husband and Wife

 “The family is ordained of God.
 Marriage between man and woman is essential to His eternal plan” (“[The Family: A Proclamation to the World]”).
-A temple sealing joins a husband and wife together for time and all eternity if they are faithful to the covenants they make in the temple.
+A temple sealing joins a husband and wife together for time and all eternity.
 Couples who are sealed in the temple are promised glory and joy throughout eternity (see [Doctrine and Covenants 132:19–20]).
+They will receive these blessings if they are faithful to the covenants they make in the temple.
 Through this ordinance, their children may also be part of their eternal family.

 Church leaders encourage members to prepare to be married and sealed in a temple.
 Where temple marriages are not legally recognized, authorized Church leaders or others can perform civil marriages that are followed by a temple sealing (see [38.3]).
 This pattern may also be followed when a temple marriage could cause parents or immediate family members to feel excluded because they cannot attend the temple ceremony.